-There is a large unmet need for a simple, accurate, noninvasive, quantitative, and high-resolution imaging modality to detect lung fibrosis at early stage and to monitor disease progression.
-Overexpression of collagen is a hallmark of organ fibrosis.
-Here, we describe the optimization of a collagen-targeted PET probe for staging pulmonary fibrosis.
-Methods: Six peptides were synthesized, conjugated to a copper chelator, and radiolabeled with 64Cu.
-The collagen affinity of each probe was measured in a plate-based assay.
-The pharmacokinetics and metabolic stability of the probes were studied in healthy rats.
-The capacity of these probes to detect and stage pulmonary fibrosis in vivo was assessed in a mouse model of bleomycin-induced fibrosis using PET imaging.
-Results: All probes exhibited affinities in the low micromolar range (1.6 $\mu M < Kd <$ 14.6 $\mu M)$ and had rapid blood clearance.
-The probes showed 2- to 8-fold-greater uptake in the lungs of bleomycin-treated mice than sham-treated mice, whereas the distribution in other organs was similar between bleomycin-treated and sham mice.
-The probe 64Cu-CBP7 showed the highest uptake in fibrotic lungs and the highest target-to-background ratios.
-The superiority of 64Cu-CBP7 was traced to a much higher metabolic stability compared with the other probes.
-The specificity of 64Cu-CBP7 for collagen was confirmed by comparison with a nonbinding isomer.
-Conclusion: 64Cu-CBP7 is a promising candidate for in vivo imaging of pulmonary fibrosis.
+All probes exhibit affinities in the low micromolar range (1.6 $\mu$ M < Kd < 14.6 $\mu$ M) and have rapid blood clearance.
+The probes showed 2- to 8-fold greater uptake in the lungs of bleomycin-treated mice compared to sham treated mice, while the distribution in other organs was similar between bleomycin-treated and sham mice.
+Probe Cu-CBP7 showed the highest uptake in fibrotic lungs and the highest target:background ratios.
+The superiority of Cu-CBP7 was traced to a much higher metabolic stability compared to the other probes.
+The specificity of Cu-CBP7 for collagen was confirmed by comparison with a non-binding isomer.